Parents

 Passports

 All students hoping to study abroad will need a valid passport.
 If your student already has a passport, please make sure that it is not set to expire in the near future.
 Passports must be valid up to six months after the end of the program.
 If your student does not have a passport, or the passport is set to expire within this time frame, then it is important that they apply for a new one as soon as they make the decision to study abroad.
 Often, passport information is required by our partner universities during the application process, and a passport will be necessary to obtain a student visa.
 More information and download a passport application form.
-Passport applications are currently taking anywhere between 4–10 weeks to be processed.
+Passport applications times vary but at times can take over two months to be processed.
+Students interested in studying abroad should obtain a passport ASAP to prohibit any delays in their application processes.

 Banking/Money

 Planning for your student’s finances abroad is an important step in making sure your student can always access money, both for everyday needs and for emergencies.
 We recommend that all students keep a domestic account linked to a debit/check card during their time abroad.
 This allows immediate account access for both you and your student.
 If you have not done so already, we recommend that you establish joint partnership on the account prior to your student’s departure.
 For many students, this domestic account and a major credit card is all that they will need while abroad.
-They can use their check card to make purchases at stores and restaurants, and to make cash withdrawals from local ATMs.
-For certain programs, it will be recommended that students also open an account with a local bank, to facilitate easy deposits and spending.
-Your student’s program director will brief him or her on standard banking procedures for their program.
-The program director will also give your student advice on how much money to bring abroad, either in cash or traveler’s checks (we do not recommend carrying large amounts of cash.)
+They can use their debit card to make purchases at stores and restaurants, and to make cash withdrawals from local ATMs.
+The program director will also give your student advice on how much money to bring abroad, either in USD or local currency (we do not recommend carrying large amounts of cash.)
 It is also a good idea to monitor current exchange rates.
-The dollar is weaker than most European currencies, so be sure that the student is aware of rate differences when withdrawing money, or making purchases overseas.
+Be sure that the student is aware of rate differences when withdrawing money, or making purchases overseas.

 It is difficult for us to advise students on how much money to set aside for the semester or year, as spending habits will differ greatly.
 Students will want to include extra money in their budgets to do some independent traveling in and around their host city and country.
 Students can plan to limit spending by spending more time in their host cities, rather than planning a new trip for every weekend, and by preparing meals themselves, rather than eating out frequently.
 Students who are participating in a Loyola sponsored study abroad program should take advantage of any and all program benefits offered with their program as these can also help reduce personal spending.